 After job completion, you can access job monitor analytics, ie

 usage per process in the pipeline, by accessing the information

 An overview of the job monitoring analytics is shown below, which includes information about the

 usage per process in the pipeline:

-Already have analyzed data (+ code) sitting somewhere from an old project?
+Already have analysed data (+ code) sitting somewhere from an old project?
 Wondering how the experience of running the analysis yourself compares to the Deploit way?
-You can then try with your own data and compare with your previous implementations ( for example ease of configuration with cloud, programmer time Vs machine time in each case).
+You can then try with your own data and compare with your previous implementations ( for example ease of configuration with cloud, programmer time vs machine time in each case).

 Something missing from Deploit?
 Bring on your questions or suggestions for new features you would like to see included in the platform and we are happy to get coding.